| Don Cosi on the wharf near Ballyhoo Restaurant |

 refunds.

-Garbage collectors - separate out the aluminum cans |
+| Garbagemen separate out the aluminum cans |

-On Isla Mujeres, and elsewhere in Mexico, the roadways are littered with
+On Isla Mujeres and elsewhere in Mexico, the roadways are littered with

 non-returnable glass beer bottles, squashed plastic drink bottles, stray

-You can help a little by making it easy for local collectors to find your discarded aluminum adult beverage containers (beer cans!).
-Maybe collect them in a cardboard box and put
+You can help by making it easy for local collectors to find your discarded aluminum adult beverage containers (beer cans!).
+Collect them in a cardboard box and put them out for the garbage guys.
+Hotel guests could ask at the front desk and encourage a rudimentary recycling

 program for the aluminum cans.